rowett/lifeviewer/README.md

 * [How do I run the test cases?](#running-the-test-cases)

 ## What does it do?
+LifeViewer displays and animates cellular automata in the web browser.

 LifeViewer supports several different file formats, rules and neighbourhoods, as well as bounded grids.

 Topic|Supported